The tomato market roller coaster continues to cast terror into the hearts of all those who dare ride it.

 2020 Tomato Market Influences

-New season volume is expected to be slightly higher than 2020 however, for the last five years, consumption has outstripped supply resulting a net deficit of 4mt at the end of 2020.
+New season volume is expected to be slightly higher than in 2020 however, for the last five years, consumption has outstripped supply resulting in a net deficit of 4mt at the end of 2020.

-This is expected to have increased to a deficit of 5.5mt by the time new season crop is available.
-As a result, producers need to utilise new season product to satisfy 2020 contracts reducing new season availability and increasing prices.
+This is expected to have increased to a deficit of 5.5mt by the time the new season crop is available.
+As a result, producers need to utilise new season products to satisfy 2020 contracts reducing new season availability and increasing prices.

 World Production vs Consumption

 |Million Tons||2015||2016||2017||2018||2019||2020||2021 Prelim|